Stilram19/pescine-object-module00-encapsulation/README.md

-# Advanced OOP Pescine - Module 00 (encapsulation)
+# Advanced OOP Piscine - Module 00 (encapsulation)

 ![](resources/intro.jpg)

 ## About

-the first module of the advanced pescine of object oriented programming using c++, it's about encapsulation.
+the first module of the advanced piscine of object oriented programming using c++, it's about encapsulation.
 Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/88947/en.subject.pdf)

 ## Installation && Usage